 shown in Fig. 1.

-Settlement of the footing is measured with a dial gauge of least count 0.01mm and recorded.
-The value of settlement is observed for 10 days.
-The verticality of the sand pile is ensured by a steel casing.
-The pipe is driven in the clayey-silt soil bed and sand is poured in to the pipe using a funnel.
-After construction of sand pile, a 5 cm layer of sand blanket is placed over the soil bed.
+The settlement of the footing is measured with a dial gauge of least count 0.01mm and recorded.
+The value of the settlement is observed for 10 days.
+The verticality of the sandpile is ensured by a steel casing.
+The pipe is driven in the clayey-silt soil bed and sand is poured into the pipe using a funnel.
+After construction of the sandpile, a 5 cm layer of the sand blanket is placed over the soil bed.
 Now, the circular

-footing is placed over it and loading arrangements are done again to measure the time required for the fixed value of settlement.
+footing is placed over it and loading arrangements are done again to measure the time required for the fixed value of the settlement.
 The above procedure of load test is done to study the load settlement characteristics of the composite foundation system.
-Load setup arrangement for clayey-silt layer improved with sand pile is shown in Fig. 2.
+The load setup arrangement for the clayey-silt layer improved with sand pile is shown in Fig. 2.